jakop345/cloudron-box/README.md

    You might have to clear the sudo cache using sudo -k.

-** Verify using `sudo rmappdir.sh --check`.
-This should print 'OK' ** Verify using `sudo reloadnginx.sh --check`.
+** Verify using `sudo src/rmappdir.sh --check`.
+This should print 'OK' ** Verify using `sudo src/reloadnginx.sh --check`.
 This should print 'OK'

 * Set your hostname to 'mybox.cloudron.us'
 ** On Mac, settings the hostname through command line resets the name periodically.